 NIS2 is an expansion of the previous EU cybersecurity directive, NIS, which was adopted in 2016 as a set of requirements for securing network and information systems across the EU.
 NIS2 was introduced in 2020 and came into effect on January 16, 2023.
-As of October 17, 2024, all member states must meet its requirements.

 The directive mandates businesses identified as operators of essential services to implement appropriate measures to enhance cybersecurity and comply with legal obligations.
 NIS2 encompasses several organizations that were not part of the original directive, expanding the affected sectors from 7 to 15 to protect even more vital areas.
 The list of entities included under NIS2 now includes: